How to Create a Leads Scoring Model: Definitive Guide

 Image by the author: feature columns selection in Graphite

-Note how Graphite immediately excluded columns that are not appropriate for modeling.
-Examples:
+Notice how Graphite Note immediately excluded columns that are not appropriate for modeling.
+For example:

 • Prospect ID: it contains 9240 unique values.
 The column will not be used because it is a categorical value that contains more than 90% unique values.